andreaswendlandt/gotham/cronguard/packages/README.md

 dpkg -i cronguard-server_1.0-1.deb
 ```
 - it copies the script cronguard.php and the file db.inc.php to /var/www/html
+- it creates the database cronguard, the mysql user cronguard and the table jobs

 ## download and install cronguard-wrapper
 ```